 Like we mentioned earlier, it’s in your best interest to answer the easy questions first, skipping over the questions you don’t know.
 But, you’ve got to make sure you’ve got a system in place so that you come back and attempt the harder questions too.

-Some states give you a notepad function on the computer screen for figuring as you’re taking the test; others give you scratch paper and pencil to be able to take notes and do formulas by hand.
-Either way, make sure you’re noting for yourself which questions you need to return to before hitting submit.
+Some states give test takers a notepad function on the computer screen for jotting items down as they take the exam; others offer scratch paper and a pencil.
+Either way, make a note of which questions you need to return to before hitting submit.

-18. When You Find Opposite Answer Choices, the Correct Answer Is Usually One of Them
+16. When You Find ‘Opposite’ Answer Choices, the Correct Answer Is Usually One of Them

-19. The More Detailed Answer Choice Is More Often Correct
+17. The More Detailed Answer Is Often Correct

 For an answer choice to be considered “wrong,” only a single part of the answer has to be incorrect.
 However, for an answer choice to be “right,” every component of the response has to be correct.